tewha/tewha.net/_posts/2014/2014-06-09-learn-swift.md

 Just looking at it and playing for a few minutes, I think Swift is another great example of this.
 Swift is a teaching language that's probably more useful for day-to-day programming tasks than the language it replaces.
 It's also likely to be more performant than Objective-C, thanks to… well, that's another article. :)

 If you're a new developer reading this, ignore Friskics's article. **Get the concepts down** and then **learn the language you're going to use**.
 Enjoy it.
 You don't have to suffer like we did.
+You get to start from our shoulders, and that's a good thing.
+Nothing prevents you from learning down as well.

 In a few years I'll miss Objective-C. But primarily because I felt there was always something to learn about it, and a better way to write my code.
 I'm not sure if I'll still have that feeling with Swift, but that nostalgia doesn't mean Objective-C is a better language.